evhan55/ploma/README.md

 ##### v0.3

-* Test version for December 2014
 * **Features:**
     * Refactored into a standalone-plugin with Astrid's help
 * **Misc Notes**:

 ##### v0.2

-* Test version for December 2014
 * **Features**:
     * Texture capability, infinitely mirrored and tiled
 * **Misc Notes**: